DataSurgeon/CosmosDB-VSCode/README.md

 # CosmosDB-VSCode
-Basic Data input and extraction demo with the guidance of Microsoft's MSLearn for Data Engineering
+Simple data input and extraction demo with LINQ and SQL asynchronous processing using Visual Studio Code and C#.
+Built with the guidance of Microsoft's MSLearn for Data Engineering